Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Cross-dataset 3D Visual Grounding

 \subsection{Dataset Construction}

 For the Cross3DVG task, we introduce the RIORefer dataset, which is comparable to ScanRefer.
-RIORefer is created by annotating linguistic descriptions onto the 3RScan dataset~\cite{Wald2019RIO}, which contains 1,482 RGB-D scans of 478 indoor environments and was created by using Google Tango, which is different from the scanning system used in the creation of ScanNet.
+Initially, RIORefer was created by annotating linguistic descriptions onto the 3RScan dataset~\cite{Wald2019RIO}, which includes 1,482 RGB-D scans of 478 indoor environments and which was created using Google Tango, which differs from the scanning system used for the creation of ScanNet.
+Because one primary objectives of this study revolves around assessing the effects of different 3D data on the 3D visual grounding performance across datasets, we use ScanRefer~\cite{chen2020scanrefer} as a pair of RIORefer, rather than using Nr3D~\cite{achlioptas2020referit_3d}, which assumes the ground truth objects as given.

-\textbf{Annotation.} To create the new 3D visual grounding dataset, we manually annotate descriptions to the axis-aligned 3RScan dataset using a crowdsourcing service.
-First, we collect descriptions of each object across all 3D scenes using the interactive visualization website, similar to the dataset creation process employed by ScanRefer (refer to the supplemental material of~\cite{chen2020scanrefer}).
-We provide specific instructions to the worker regarding the object descriptions as follows: (i) describe the object in the 3D scene so that the object can be uniquely identified in the scene based on the worker's description, (ii) include details about the object's appearance, location, and position relative to other objects in the description, and (iii) record the viewpoint from which the object is viewed to describe the spatial relationship of objects within the scene.
+\textbf{Annotation.} To create the new 3D visual grounding dataset, we use a crowdsourcing service for manual annotation of descriptions to the axis-aligned 3RScan dataset.
+First, we collect descriptions of objects across all 3D scenes using the interactive visualization website, similarly to the dataset creation process described for ScanRefer (as described in Supplemental Materials of~\cite{chen2020scanrefer}).
+We provide the following specific instructions to the worker for the object descriptions. (i) Describe the object in the 3D scene so that the object can be uniquely identified in the scene based on the worker's description. (ii) Include details about the object's appearance, location, and position relative to other objects in the description. (iii) Record the viewpoint from which the object is viewed to describe the spatial relation among objects within the scene.